Climate Change

 Please see here for more details.

-Climate Change Initiatives (Disclosure based on TCFD※1 Recommendations)
+Climate Change Initiatives (Disclosure based on TCFD1 Framework)

 Governance

-• Determining investment plans that take GHG emissions into account, etc.
+• Investment plans (taking point of view regarding GHG emissions into account), etc.

-In order to promote these Board of Directors and Management Council decisions at a business level, we have a Sustainability Committee chaired by the President, where members of executive management share and discuss issues concerning sustainability, including climate change.
-Results of Sustainability Committee meetings are reported to the Board of Directors, which discusses topics including appropriate company-wide initiatives.
-In fiscal 2022, Asahi Kasei assigned an Executive Officer for achieving our GHG reduction targets, and established a Carbon Neutrality Project to formulate a specific roadmap.
+In order to promote these decisions by the Board of Directors and Management Council at a business level, we have a Sustainability Committee chaired by the President, where members of executive management share and discuss issues concerning sustainability, including climate change.
+Minutes of the committee meetings are reported to the Board of Directors, which discusses topics including appropriate company-wide initiatives.

-Board of Directors, (Management Council) President, Administrative staff, Strategic Business Units, Core Operating Companies, Sustainability Committee, Global Environment Committee, Other subcommittees, Risk Management & Compliance Committee, ESH & QA Committee, Carbon Neutral Project
+Board of Directors, (Management Council) President, Administrative departments, Strategic Business Units, Core Operating Companies, Sustainability Committee, Global Environment Committee, Risk Management & Compliance Committee, Carbon Neutrality Project, Circular Economy Project

 Sustainability Committee